alpha-hack-program/sagemaker-rhoai/README.md

 - Red Hat OpenShift AI is installed and configured
 - All the preparation steps have been executed

-To deploy the application run this command:
+To deploy the application run these command:

 > **NOTE:** Yo have to be logged in using `oc` and have permissions to create `Application` object in `openshift-gitops` namespace.